 Make a judgement about the information in the source - can it be taken at face value?
 Is the author biased or exaggerating?
 Do they have a particular reason for putting forward a different view point to others?
-How does this affect the usefulness?

 Add relevant recalled information about what was going on at the time by identifying points which are missing from the source and help tackle the question.
-Start with a sentence similar to these: "The source would be more useful had it included...." or "The usefulness of the source would improve with the inclusion of...."